natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 ![record](https://www.dropbox.com/s/ik8cj703rc8z389/5.png?raw=1)

 The values on the right side represents the frame (60 frames per second).
 We can change any element on Mario and it will be automatically recorded.
 For example, we can do the following actions:
-1. Click on Frame 0, and then change
+1. Click on Frame 0, and then change Mario's sprite into `mario_run1`
+2. Click on Frame 5, and then change Mario's sprite into `mario_run2`
+3. Click on Frame 10, then again change Mario's sprite into `mario_run3`
+4. Click on Frame 15,

 # Checkoff

 ![checkoff2](https://www.dropbox.com/s/uhdirkzz1q9dr55/checkoff2.gif?raw=1)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk5MTUwMTgxMSwxODQzMjA1NDY2LC0xMj
+eyJoaXN0b3J5IjpbLTk1NTY2MTI3NiwxODQzMjA1NDY2LC0xMj
 U4NTYyMTMyLC0xODU0NTMzNjg2LDY2NDcwMTE3NiwtMTQ5Mjkz
 NDk2NiwzMTQ5MDk0NjgsLTMzODQ3Nzg3NSwtMjAxMDY1NTc4MS
 wtMzY2MDg2NzkwLDk1NzczNTk5MV19